wertercatt/tooters/quattle.md

 Manifest.json to function as a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)

-CSS media feature `prefers-color-scheme` to detect if the visitor has requested a light or dark color scheme
+CSS media feature `prefers-color-scheme` to detect if the visitor’s device has requested a light or dark mode

-`$variables` based colors for light and dark mode, syntax highlighting for code blocks and styling of elements
+`$variables` based colors for accent, inline code and styling of elements

+[Starlight](https://github.com/victorwynne/starlight), a [Rouge](https://github.com/rouge-ruby/rouge) compatible SCSS syntax highlighter for code blocks

 HTML/CSS compression (minification)